 Women should have laboratory measurement of serum hormone levels, including the following:

 Follicle-stimulating hormone (FSH) and luteinizing hormone (LH)

 Depending on clinical findings, androstenedione and/or prolactin levels may also be measured.

 High levels of testosterone accompanied by a normal level of DHEAS indicate that the ovaries, and not the adrenal glands, are producing the excess androgen.
 High levels of testosterone accompanied by moderate elevations in DHEAS suggest an adrenal origin for the hirsutism.

-Often, in women with polycystic ovary syndrome, LH levels are elevated and FSH levels are depressed, which results in elevated LH/FSH ratios (> 3 is common for polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome characterized by mild obesity, irregular menses or amenorrhea, and signs of androgen excess (eg, hirsutism, acne).
-Most patients have multiple... read more ).
+Often, in women with polycystic ovary syndrome, LH levels are elevated and FSH levels are depressed, which results in elevated LH/FSH ratios (> 3 is common for polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome typically characterized by anovulation or oligo-ovulation, signs of androgen excess (eg, hirsutism, acne), and multiple ovarian cysts in the... read more ).

 Patients with signs of Cushing syndrome or an adrenal mass on imaging studies should have 24-hour measurement of urine cortisol levels.